noise-lab/automated-dns-censorship/README.md

 For ease of use, the associated code for each dataset (and the pointers to download the preprocssed datasets) is located in separate branches: [ooni-ml](https://github.com/noise-lab/automated-dns-censorship/tree/ooni-ml) for OONI and [satellite-ml](https://github.com/noise-lab/automated-dns-censorship/tree/satellite-ml) for Satellite.

-The preprocessed data for OONI is publicly available at \href{https://drive.google.com/file/d/1oR3P96_e-GvkzFsoz-z8j_heC9mvF6Zn/view?usp=sharing}
+The preprocessed data for OONI is publicly available at [this link](https://drive.google.com/file/d/1oR3P96_e-GvkzFsoz-z8j_heC9mvF6Zn/view?usp=sharing)